Proactive Behavior Management

 Along with observing appropriate student behavior, you will also witness inappropriate behavior.
 It is important to deal with inappropriate behavior in a non-coercive manner.
 I believe that when a student chooses to challenge an established expectation, an opportunity is created to teach appropriate behavior and review the expectation.

-Dr. Glen Latham, a former professor and favourite lecturer for parents and educators, gave four guidlines for selecting and implementing consequences.
+Dr. Glen Latham, a former professor and favorite lecturer for parents and educators, gave four guidelines for selecting and implementing consequences.
 First, consequences need to be understood by educators and students to reduce misunderstandings and prevent educators from imposing illogical consequences during frustrating moments.
 Consequences must align with class expectations and meet the needs of the instructor and students.
 Positive consequences might include playing a game, earning "no homework" or a video; negative consequences may include having privileges taken away, being refused access to the computer, or having to change seat location.

 Second, consequences must be reasonable and aligned with the student's behavior.
 If the student uses art supplies and leaves the room without cleaning up, a logical consequence would be to have the student return and put away the supplies.
 An illogical consequence would be for the student to be put on a timeout.
 A third guideline for establishing consequences is that they must be manageable.
 If the consequence for a student arriving late for class is that the he will owe time at the end of class, you must be certain that you can monitor the student at that time.
 When selecting a consequence you must make sure that others, including yourself, are not "penalized" when the consequence is put into effect.